gophercoders/website/content/teachernotes/KS2/lower/numbers.md

 Solving these problems will provide you with both the confidence and knowledge to help your class with the material.

 We will be taking a step by step approach that will build up your knowledge over time.

-### Objective
-The objective is to get the class to write a Go program to solve simple mathematical problems.
-The program will only use addition (typed `+`), subtraction (typed `-`), multiplication (typed `*` not  &#215;) and division (typed `/` not `\` or &#247;).
-Creating this program will require the class to use the text editor (either Atom or LiteIDE) to create and save the source code file and the terminal/command line to run their program.

-Each subsequent lesson will require the class to use both the text editor and the terminal.

 ### Learning outcome
 The class should be able to: